wkktoria/Bookify/README.md

 17. When user goes to /series/1 then user can see series with 2 books (id1 and id2).

 ## Endpoints

-> [!IMPORTANT]
-> The diagrams must be updated to align with the current system behavior and requirements.

 Swagger is available at: `/swagger-ui/index.html`